liesnikov/extensible-elaborator/paper/main.md

 ```

-We conjecture that implementation of Canonical Structures [@mahboubiCanonicalStructuresWorking2013] would be relatively simple in such a system due to the openness of both unification procedure and instance search.
+We conjecture that implementation of canonical structures [@mahboubiCanonicalStructuresWorking2013] would be relatively simple in such a system due to the openness of both unification procedure and instance search.

 ## Tactic arguments and coercions  ## {#sec:coercion-tactics}

-In a similar fashion to the transformation of the `FillInImplicit` constraints to `InstanceSearch`, we could implement tactic arguments and coercive subtyping.
+In a similar fashion to the transformation of the `FillInImplicit` constraints to `InstanceSearch`, we can implement plugins for tactic arguments and coercive subtyping.

-The former would be quite similar to what we saw in the previous section  @sec:case-typeclasses, except we would have to resolve `FillInImplicit` to `RunTactic` constraint or fill in directly.
+The former would be quite similar to what we saw in the previous section  @sec:case-typeclasses, except we would have to resolve `FillInImplicit` to a `RunTactic` constraint (or run the tactic directly).
-The question of actually running the tactics is independent of constraints since it is essentially another type-checking action that we accomodate already for blockers.
+The question of how to actually run the tactics is independent of the constraint machinery, noting that we allow for running arbitrary type-checking actions during solving of constraints.

 Coercive subtyping is of a slightly different nature.
-First, it would be the most reliant on a pre-processor out of all of the examples described above, since naively one would insert a (potentially identity) coercion in each argument of the application and potentially around heads of applications and types of abstractions [@tassiBiDirectionalRefinementAlgorithm2012].
+First, it would be the most reliant on a pre-processor out of all of the examples described above, since coercions could potentially be inserted around each function argument, and potentially also around heads of applications and types of abstractions [@tassiBiDirectionalRefinementAlgorithm2012].
-This incurs not only syntactic noise but also potential performance penalty, which we describe further in Section @sec:limitations.
-The second challenge comes from the fact that unlike the above this feature would be anti-modular in the sense that in order to side-step the conflict between inference and coercions the solver would need to look at the whole graph of subytping constraints at the same time.
+However, blindly inserting placeholders for coercions in every position leads to constraints that cannot be resolved locally.
 Consider the following example:

 ```